CodeMilitant/code-meta/readme.txt

 = Does this plugin work with other Opengraph meta tag (SEO) generators? =

-No, because other plugins produce basic meta tags, they will conflict with one another.
+So other meta tag generator plugins will not crash your website, and neither will this plugin if there's another meta tag generator plugin already active.

+However!
+If there are multiple Opengraph meta tag generators on the site, there will also be multiple sets of meta tags generated.

+If there are multiple sets of meta tags, the search engines will not index your website properly due to a duplicate content violation.

 = Does Code Meta add records to my database? =

-No, the content is efficiently generated through PHP and will persistently remain using any server or WordPress caching.
+No, unlike all other SEO plugins in the WordPress directory, the meta tags are efficiently generated through PHP and will persistently remain using any server or WordPress caching.

+No database bloat, and no performance degradation.

+= Will Code Meta slow my site down? =

+No, because there are no database calls, and the PHP is executed in a cascading topology, this plugin adds at most just 4 milliseconds (4/1000 of 1 second) to your website load time.

+If your website is running server or WordPress caching, all the Opengraph meta tags will be stored in the cache and will add 0 milliseconds to load times.

+= What is a PHP cascading topology? =

+This is a coding style that executes code in a cascading (step-by-step) format.

+If a URL request is successful the code will efficiently execute step-by-step until complete.

+If a URL request is an error, the entire plugin is ignored and returns all functionality to the WordPress core for processing.

 = Where can I get help or talk to other users about Code Meta by CodeMilitant? =